Saturday, March 28, 2026 2:00 PM

 A century after the publication of The Great Gatsby and 20 years after its acclaimed off-Broadway run, Elevator Repair Service’s GATZ comes to Ann Arbor following its sold-out run at New York’s Public Theater in November 2024.
 Told over a single 6½-hour production (plus dinner break), GATZ is not just a retelling of the Gatsby story, but an enactment of the novel in which Fitzgerald’s masterpiece is cleverly delivered word for word.
 This literary tour-de-force by one of American theater’s most exciting and inventive companies is “strangely seductive, often revelatory, and altogether ingenious.”
 (Chicago Sun-Times)

-This performance will take place in four sections with two 15-minute intermissions and a 90-minute dinner break (dinner not included in ticket price) for a total length of approximately eight hours.
-Information about dinner options will be provided closer to the performances.
+This performance will take place in four sections with two 15-minute intermissions and a 90-minute dinner break (dinner not included in ticket price) for a total length of approximately eight hours (see details below).

 Buy Tickets